jamespmernin/neato-calculator/README.md

 - Have a standard view that does the same basic calculations as the Calculator app on Windows (add, subtract, multiply, divide, square, square root, inverse, percent)
 - Have a scientific mode that processes more complex calculations (exponents, factorials, log and ln, absolute value, modulus)
+- Add a history log that will store all calculations (use Airtable for this)

+#### PostMVP

 - Have a programmer mode that processes comp sci calculations (bit shift, hexadecimal, octal, binary)

-#### PostMVP

 - Add a memory storage and recall system to save results
-- Add a history log that will store all calculations

 ## Project Schedule